reallyinsane/mathan-latex-maven-plugin/README.md

 There have been some maven plugins around trying to provide an easy way to run LaTeX with maven.
 But it was never as easy as it should be.
 A lot of configuration had to be made to get the plugins working.
 And many of them are not maintained any more.

 **mathan-latex-maven-plugin** changes this.
-It is very easy to to use and there is little or no configuration needed for the defaul use cases.
+It is very easy to to use and there is little or no configuration needed for the default use cases.

 Usage
 -----